Honey bees are greatly admired by Ms. Giordano. They are a favorite topic for her writing and public speaking.

-They have two pairs of transparent wings-- a larger fore wing and a smaller hind wing--on each side of its thorax.
-The fore wings and hind wings move together when the bee is in flight allowing her to fly quite fast (12 to 20 mph).
+They have two pairs of transparent wings—a larger fore wing and a smaller hind wing—on each side of their thorax.
+The fore wings and hind wings move together when the bee is in flight, allowing her to fly quite fast (12 to 20 mph).

 Do Honey Bees Have Knees?

 Like all insects, they have six legs—the first pair of legs is shorter than the rear legs.

 Each leg is made up of five segments separated by joints.
 The closest segment to the body, called the coxa, is followed in descending order by the trochanter, femur, tibia, and tarsus.